flowersinthesand/portal-java/core/README.md

 ## Annotation

-### @Bean
+### Bean
 Indicates that the annotated class is a bean.
 The bean is an application component and is instantiated once per each application like singleton.
 Therefore, all declared fields on the bean must be thread-safe.
 This annotation is required for all beans.

 * `String value() default ""`

 The bean name of the class.
 If a bean name is not provided, the bean name will be the decapitalized form of the class's name.

-### @Wire
+### Wire
 Marks the annotated field as to be wired.
 The field does not need to be public.

 * `String value() default ""`

 The bean name to be wired.
 If the bean name is specified and there is no matching bean with the name and the field's type, wiring will fail.
 If the bean name is not specified, the annotated field name will be the bean name instead.
 In this case, even though wiring by the name and the type fails, application will try to find a bean using the type once more.

-#### Exception
+**Exception**
 * if the field type is `App`, the current `App` will be wired.
 * if the field type is `Room`, a room will be found and wired regarding the bean name as the room name.

-### @Prepare
+### Prepare
 Specifies that the annotated method should be be executed after dependency injection is done to perform any initialization.
 Only public methods with no arguments can be executed.

-### @On
+### On
 Defines an annotated method as the event handler.
 The method should be `public` and a return type of the method doesn't matter.

 * `String value() default ""`

 The event name.
 The annotated method's name will be the event name if it's empty.

-#### Paramter binding
+**Paramter binding**
 According to the method signature, the following parameters will be provided.

 * `Socket`: The socket instance that sent the event.

-### @Order
+### Order
 Indicates an execution order of event handlers.
 Lower values have higher priority.

 * `int value()`

 The order value.

-### @Data
+### Data
 Specifies that the event data will be converted to the annotated parameter's type and the expression and set to the annotated parameter.
 By default, [Jackson](http://wiki.fasterxml.com/JacksonHome) library is used to create an instance from a JSON string.
 Any object the client sent can be converted into the `Map<String, Object>` type.

 * `String value() default ""`

 The expression for data.
 By default, regarding expression as property name, the property of the root data becomes the data to be passed to the handler.

-### @Reply
+### Reply
 Specifies that the annotated parameter or method is a reply callback, and the annotation must be present on one place in all the possible place in a event handler.

+In the method case, after execution a reply callback will be executed regarding the execution result as the callback data.

-In the parameter case, the parameter's type should be `Fn.Callback` or `Fn.Callback1` and the method's return type does not matter.
+In the parameter case, the parameter's type should be `Reply.Callback` and the method's return type does not matter.
 Use this way when you need to execute the callback asynchronously out of the current thread.

-In the method case, after execution a reply callback will be executed regarding the execution result as the callback data.
+#### Callback
+Reply callback interface.

+* `void done()`
+* `void done(Object data)`
+* `void fail(Throwable error)`

-### @Throw
+### Throw
 Indicates what exceptions should be handled for the fail callback in the browser side.
 Without this annotation, the fail callback will never be invoked.
+Also, this is only valid when `@Reply` is annotated to the method.
 Data for fail callback is in the form of map contains the handled exception's fully qualified class name (`type`) and message (`message`).

 * `Class<? extends Throwable>[] value() default {}`